Acaippa/Bspoke-cases/README.md

 ```
 ## Solution
-Not being quite familiar with sematic elements in HTML made this case quite a challenge.
-I felt that i had quite a good understanding after reading up about them and i quickly understood that they helped the developer understand what role the element played in the document, instead of the dreaded chain of divs with a multitude of confusing classes.
+Not being quite familiar with sematic elements in HTML made this assignment quite a challenge.
+I felt that I had quite a good understanding after reading up about them and i quickly understood that they helped the developer understand what role the element played in the document, instead of the dreaded chain of divs with a multitude of confusing classes.

 However, I didn't know that these elements had functionalities.
-Thats why the words "without using JavaScript or CSS" stumped me.
+That’s why the words "without using JavaScript or CSS" stumped me.
 I thought it was a typo at first, thinking it was impossible to toggle the visibility of content in HTML without them.
 But after seeing that the ```<figure>``` element had an actual effect on the contents inside, i knew that these elements had built in functionalities.
 After looking around some more, I came across a YouTube video leading to [this](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) resource, conveniently listing all HTML elements and their functions.

 Using ```Ctrl + F``` and searching for "Details" i found the ```<details>``` and ```<summary>``` duo, who's description perfectly matched my usecase.
 Here i also found descriptions for the ```<main>``` and ```<article>``` elements which i also used in my answer, whos descriptions deepend my knowlege about them.
 This assignment has opened my eyes to more functionalities within HTML itself, and i will continue using them in projects to learn more about them.
-All this lead to my answer:
+All this led to my answer:
 ```HTML
 <!DOCTYPE html>
 <html>